Gift Cards and Gift Certificates

 Taxes are due when the gift card/certificate is redeemed by the holder.
 When the card/certificate is used, the taxes due on the sale depend on the nature of the item or service purchased:

-- When a customer purchases tangible personal property and/or retail services, sales tax is collected and the seller reports Retailing B&O tax and retail sales tax at that time.
+- When a customer purchases tangible personal property and/or retail services, retail sales tax is collected and the seller reports Retailing B&O tax and retail sales tax at that time.

-If the customer does not complete the terms of the layaway and forfeits the deposit, the seller will report this income under the Service B&O tax classification, because there is no retail sale to charge sales tax.
+If the customer does not complete the terms of the layaway and forfeits the deposit, the seller will report this income under the Service B&O tax classification, because there is no retail sale to charge retail sales tax.
 Resource: WAC 458-20-103

 Prepaid Telephone Debit Cards

 Unlike sales of gift cards/certificates, sales of prepaid telephone debit cards are subject to retail sales tax.
 See ETA 3093.2009.